Photo: © StockholmMuseum.com

 - Add dill or chives if desired.

-- Enjoy with cold beer or a shot of snaps.
+- Enjoy with a cold beer or a shot of schnapps.

 🎉 Pro Tip: It’s more than a meal—it’s a festive ritual.
 Singing, toasts, and good company are part of the tradition.